 While the area has long been a go-to among Angelenos for sushi, ramen and Japanese comfort food, a handful of newer destination-worthy eateries have moved in alongside old-school joints, giving even more reason to explore the area’s dining scene.
 The best part?
 The neighborhood is small—just a few blocks, really—so a fantastic bowl of noodles isn’t more than a few steps away from a diverse array of sushi spots catering to every seafood whim and price point.

-In recent years, Little Tokyo’s proximity to Skid Row and the worsening homelessness crisis citywide have meant that visitors are likely to walk by larger tent encampments nearby.
+In recent years, Little Tokyo’s proximity to Skid Row and the citywide homelessness crisis have meant that visitors run the chance of encounters with unhoused individuals going through mental health crises or contending with substance abuse issues.
 Stay alert while parking, in particular, and in the evenings, when the neighborhood’s bustling crowds tend to thin out.
-That said, the neighborhood stays fairly busy and safe on weekends and special event days, especially near the Japanese Village Plaza and the Little Tokyo Galleria indoor mall.
+That said, the neighborhood stays fairly busy (and thus feels safer) on weekends and special event days, especially near the Japanese Village Plaza and the Little Tokyo Galleria indoor mall.

-Depending on when you visit, you’ll find different spots open for breakfast, lunch, dinner and drinks, so we’ve divided our guide by time of day to help you dine well (and avoid any scheduling letdowns).
+Depending on when you visit, you’ll find different spots open for breakfast, lunch, dinner and drinks.
 Whether you’re hoping for a quick weekday bite or a long night out with friends, read on for our guide to the best Little Tokyo restaurants and bars.

 RECOMMENDED: Little Tokyo neighborhood guide